Suresh Kumar Koushal v. Naz Foundation

 Suresh Kumar Koushal & Anr. v.
 NAZ Foundation & Ors.
 (2013) is a case in which a 2-judge bench of the Supreme Court of India consisting of G. S. Singhvi and S. J. Mukhopadhaya overturned the Delhi High Court verdict in the case Naz Foundation v.
 Govt. of NCT of Delhi and reinstated Section 377 of the Indian Penal Code.
 The Supreme Court of India decided to revisit this judgement after several curative petitions were filed against it, in 2017.

-Thereby in 2018, in Navtej Singh Johar v.
+However in 2018, in Navtej Singh Johar v.
 Union of India, a 5-judge bench of the Supreme Court overturned this 2-member judgement, again decriminalizing homosexuality.
 Portions of Section 377 relating to sex with minors, non-consensual sexual acts such as rape, and bestiality remain in force.